andrejbauer/coop/README.md

 ### Theoretical background

-Coop is an extension of `λ-coop`, a calculus devised by Danel Ahman and Andrej Bauer (publication is forthcoming) to study how *runners* (also known as *comodels*) can be used to program with external resources.
+Coop is an extension of `λ-coop`, a calculus devised by Danel Ahman and Andrej Bauer, cf. our paper [Runners in action](http://arxiv.org/abs/1910.11629), to study how *runners* (also known as *comodels*) can be used to program with external resources.
 These are similar to handlers for algebraic effects, except that they carry state and use the continuation at most one in a tail-call position.
 There are two kinds of computations in `λ-coop`: the *kernel* computations implement access to resources as *co-operations*, while the *user* computations use resources by calling algebraic operations.
 The kernel mode has the ability to report errors to user mode by raising *exceptions* (recoverable errors), or aborting user code by sending it *signals* (unrecoverable errors).

 The central construct of `λ-coop` is